ayush51/tutorial/tutorial.md

 ###### Changing the chatbox color

-You can change the chatbox color in the Surfly code snippet by changing the css string.
+You can change the chatbox color in the Surfly code snippet by specifying the chat_box_color parameter and giving it the css string you want to change the default to.

 ```javascript

 chat_box_color:"#80ffbf"
 ```

-The icons at the top of the Chatbox have been changed from a light red to a deep blue, which is more suited to our website's theme:
+As can be seen in the image below, the icons at the top of the Chatbox have been changed from a light red to a deep blue, which is more suited to our website's theme:

 ![Changed chatbox colours](https://raw.github.com/surfly/tutorial/master/screens/changed_chatbox_colour.png)

 ###### The agent cannot end the session

-You can also change the amount of control the members of the session can have.
+You can also change the amount of control the members of the session can have, by adding or removing icons.
 For instance, if you do not want to allow the agent to be able to end the session, you can specify this in the code snippet:

 ```javascript
 agent_can_end_session:"false",
 ```

-This will remove the exit symbol from the agents chatbox:
+This will remove the exit icon from the agents chatbox:

 ![agent cannot exit](https://raw.github.com/surfly/tutorial/master/screens/agent_cannot_end.png)